 There was very little difference in the “match” response when comparing those who include each of the four modalities in their preference, nor when comparing those with single vs. multimodal preferences.
 Those with Aural included in their preference were very slightly more likely to answer that they weren’t sure or that their preference did not match their perception, but that seems to be a result of age rather than learning preference – those in the 12-18 and 19-25 age groups (groups that include a higher proportion of people with Aural in their preferences) were more likely to choose “no match” or “not sure” than those aged 26-54.

-Those who said that their preference did not match their perception were asked which preference they believe is more likely.
-By far the most common choice was “Single Visual” at 25%, followed by “I don’t know” at 16%.
+Those who said their preference did not match their perception were asked which preference they believe is more likely.
+By far the most common choice was “Single Visual” at 26%, followed by “I don’t know” at 19%.
 The choice of “Single Visual” was surprising, as that is a very uncommon preference.
 However, the reasons that people gave indicate a lack of understanding of the definitions for VARK modalities – particularly Visual and Kinesthetic.
-For example, a participant with a zero score for Visual wrote that their preference should be Visual rather than what their results indicated, had results that suggested they have a Kinesthetic or an AK preference.
+In fact, 35% of those who thought that their preference should be Visual rather than what their results indicated, had results that suggested they have a Kinesthetic or an AK preference.
 When asked why they thought their result should be Visual, they said: